Proclamation of the German Empire: Accounts from eyewitnesses

 The ceremony has been detailed in numerous accounts from the time, and the most important people and their function were described in detail.
 To conceal the subliminal controversies by mythical concepts, it was said, for example, that the crown had been "cowed by the flood of all German tribes".
 The founding of the German Empire took place in a contradictory mixture of modesty and grandeur.

 The letter of the new Emperor Wilhelm I, future Chancellor Otto von Bismarck, who served as the driver of the founding of the German Empire, and the public account made by historian Albert von Pfister, who was present as a soldier, agreed to the fact that a field altar, instead of a throne, would be built on the Hall of Mirrors.
-While Wilhelm I emphasised the religious nature of the ceremony, Bismarck encountered the political content of the because he was said to have preferred an actual mood of religious retreat to the pose to victory.
-Bismarck, surprisingly, openly criticised the Emperor's behaviour since the emperor did not view himself as holding authority over the princes but saw himself as a master of war who triumphed with his faithfuls.
+While Wilhelm I emphasised the religious nature of the ceremony, Bismarck encountered the political content of the ceremony because he was said to have preferred an actual mood of religious retreat to the pose to victory.
+Bismarck, surprisingly, openly criticised the emperor's behaviour since the emperor did not view himself as holding authority over the princes but saw himself as a master of war who triumphed with his faithfuls.
 Wilhelm spontaneously brought the princes to the same level.
 In Pfister's description, the religious focus of the ceremony which Wilhelm and Bismarck emphasised.
 He emphasised, on the other hand, the polarising public effect.
 The three reports appear more authentically than later portrayals, especially the portrayals in source edits and school book presentations between 1918 and 1945, all of which were created under the dominating impression of the shocking defeat of the "Bismarck Empire" during the First World War.